 In The Prayer Warriors, after Percy Jackson converts his mentor Chiron to Christianity, Chiron goes off to convert the rest of Camp Half-Blood.
 Shortly thereafter, one of his students comes back and says that Chiron was killed and eaten by the people there.
 Death Is Cheap in this fic, but Chiron never comes back.

 Lt.
 Dan of Forrest Gump tries to be this to a T. He gives Forrest and Bubba advice on how to survive 'Nam concluding the mentor part and then tries to die fighting in the war believing that it was his destiny.
 However he didn't count on Forrest to subvert that.

 Obi-Wan's own mentor Qui-Gon Jinn suffered a similar fate.

 Obi-Wan was meant to live in the early versions of the Star Wars script, but George Lucas was frustrated in that during the big battle against the death star, he would have had nothing to do.
-It was Alec Guinness who took Lucas aside and set him straight.
+He eventually decided to kill him off before the third act.